devops-champ/app-containerization-project/_docs/docker-compose.md

 ## Docker Compose

 Previously, we ran frontend and backend as an indivual containers.
 But this method is not scalable.
-In production deployments, we might have to run more than 2 containers.
+In real-world deployments, we often run multiple services—databases, caches, APIs—all together.
 So managing indivual contianers becomes difficult.
 To address these issues, `docker-compose` comes to the resue.

 ## What is Docker Compose

 Docker Compose is a tool that let's you run multiple containers using a declartive approach in `.yml` format.
-In a single `.yml` file you can define multiple containers.
+In a single `.yml` file you can define your entire app stack including app containers, databases, volumes, and networks.
 This approach makes the development, deployment, and management of containerized application.

 ## Let's write Docker Compose File for Dev Environment
-Usually as a best pratice, seperate docker-compose files are created for dev and prod.
+As a best pratice,  it's common to create separate Compose files for development and production.
 It's not a must do.
 But it keeps the dev and prod requirements seperate.
 The goal here is to create a docker-compose file for dev environemnt.
-In the later stages, once we need to push to prod, we will create docker-compose.prod.yml.
+In the later stages, once we need to push to prod, we will create `docker-compose.prod.yml`.

 `docker-compose.dev.yml`